f-roof/.github/profile/README.md

 ## Cost

-- Prices are for a roof of (approx.) 6.5m length and 7 meters depth.
+- Prices are for a roof of (approx.) solar side: 6.5m length, roof-garden side: 1.3m and 7 meters depth.

 - Prices do not include manufacturing (which I did it by myself) and tools (which I already have).